Guidelines for Establishing a Location Website

-Establish Website Ownership and Control
+Website Ownership, Maintenance and Control

-Websites must be owned and controlled by the location.
+Websites must be owned, maintained and controlled by the location.
 An individual may not personally maintain anything that can be regarded as owned, sponsored, endorsed, or supported by the parish, school, or any related or affiliated ministry.
-Locations must be able to control the content posted on their own websites as noted in the Acceptable Use and Responsibility Policy for Electronic Communications (Archdiocesan AUP).
-Only the person in charge at a Location has the authority to establish any website affiliated with that Location and should designate one or more individuals to monitor and manage content.
-Petitioning a web hosting service to take down a site that does not belong to the Location is an exercise in futility; generally, only a court order will suffice.
+Locations must be able to control the content posted on their own websites as noted in the Archdiocesan AUP.
+Only the person in charge at a location has the authority to establish any website affiliated with that location and, in addition, should designate one or more individuals to monitor and maintain content.
+Petitioning a web hosting service to take down a site that does not belong to the location is an exercise in futility; generally, only a court order will suffice.

 Protect Privacy